The Gold-Laden Sheep and the Sacred Mountain: Cast

+Production

 Shooting

 The film was shot for 21 days in high Himalaya using equipment powered by portable battery that was charged by solar energy.

 Sound design

 The film uses very minimal background score and Sound designer Bigyna Dahal used specific ambiance sounds from the location.
 Director Ridham Janve and Bigyna Dahal has spent 20 additional days in the remote mountains with a custom made solar power house for MixPre-10T to record these sounds.

 Release

 The film was released in India on 4 November 2018 at Dharamshala International Film Festival and worldwide on 28 January 2019 at International Film Festival Rotterdam.